-We do not collect data (i.e. information on the basis of which a client can be identified by third parties) –
+1) We do not collect data (i.e. information on the basis of which a person can be identified)

-The bases on which we collect personal data about you have been assessed according to why we need to collect it and how we will use it for your benefit as our client or other contact of the firm (such as the beneficiary of an estate).
-These bases are shown in the table below, which also shows what rights a client has in relation to the data we hold
+2) The bases on which we collect personal data about you have been assessed according to why we need to collect it and how we will use it for your benefit as our client or other contact of the firm (such as the beneficiary of an estate).
+These bases are shown in the table below, which also shows what rights you have in relation to the data we hold.

-- In relation to all data we hold, Angela Davies is the Data Protection Officer and data controller.
+3) In relation to all data we hold, Angela Davies is the Data Protection Officer and data controller.
 Our fee earners and support staff are the processors.

-- We never pass clients’ data on to anyone who might use it to try to sell their products.
+5) We never pass your data on to anyone who might use it to try to sell to you.

-- Each client has the right to check that the data we hold for him or her is accurate, and to correct it if necessary.
+7) You have the right to check that the data we hold is accurate, and to correct it if necessary.

-- As well as other recourse, each client has the right to lodge a complaint if he or she considers that the processing of his or her personal data infringes Regulations.
-The method for complaining is explained at: https://ico.org.uk/concerns.
+13) As well as other recourse, you have the right to lodge a complaint if you consider that the processing of your personal data infringes Regulations.
+The method for complaining is explained here: https://ico.org.uk/concerns.